This guide shows how to scrape AutoScout24 with Python. We'll keep it practical: what works, what can break, and code you can run right away.

 5. Main Scraping Function

-This function orchestrates the entire scraping process for the listings page.
+This ties the request, parsing, and extraction together for the listings page.

 def scrape_listings(url):